9 Practices that Grow

 Try New Things

-Going outside values time spent in nature.
+Going outside encourages spending time in nature.

 Eat Real Food